 If someone clicks on a link in an email that directs them to a page on your site that is being tracked via the ClickDimensions Tracking Script, we will be able to associate their IP address to their email.
 (The link in the email has their email address encoded in it.)
 It will also check first for a current match.
 Since you sent an email through ClickDimensions to this Lead or Contact, the email address should already be in your CRM.
 Therefore, the email recipient will become identified on your website by just clicking the link in your email.

-Once we identify an anonymous visitor, all the scoring and tracking that was tied to the anonymous visitor record will be properly associated with their lead or contact record.
-Any page views or visits that were connected to the anonymous visitor will be synced to their identified contact or lead record.
-The now-inactive anonymous visitor record will also be associated with the identified lead or contact and will be accessible from the lead or contact's related record menu.
+Once we identify an anonymous visitor, all the scoring and tracking that was tied to the anonymous visitor will be associated with their Lead or Contact record.
+Any page views or visits that were connected to the anonymous visitor will then be synced to their identified Lead/Contact record.

 |Feature Added: Original